tyo-nu/MINE-Database/docs/inputs.rst

     :width: 600
     :align: center

-The reaction SMIRKS is highighted the same color as the corresponding molecule in the reaction above.
+The reaction SMARTS is highighted the same color as the corresponding molecule in the reaction above.
 Ensuring correct atom mapping is important when writing these rules.
 This is an exact reaction rule and it matches the exact pattern of the reaction, which is not useful as it will not match many molecules.